whybsml/whybsml/README.md

 - `make ide` launches Why3 IDE
 - `make doc` generates the documentation in `html` it also generates the HTML summary of the verification session in `why3session.html`
 - `make replay` replays the verification session
-- `make compile` generates the OCaml code from the WhyML development and compiles all the dependencies.
-In `application`, `mps.byte` and `mps.native` are respectively the bytecode and native code executable application programs.
+- `make compile` generates the OCaml code from the WhyML development and compiles all the dependencies
+- `make clean` performs all of the following:
+    - `make clean_config` removes the configured strategy
+    - `make clean_session` removes the session directory
-- `make clean` removes the generated files
+    - `make clean_doc` removes the generated documentation
-- `make cleanup` removes the session directory and the configured strategy
+    - `make clean_extraction` removes the generated OCaml source code and compile code

-### Using the MPS application
+### Using the applications

+#### The *MPS* application

-`mps.byte` and `mps.native` are executable as they are.
+In `application/mps`, `mps.byte` and `mps.native` are executable as they are.
+They compute the maximum prefix sum of a distributed list of integers.
 They take as argument the size of the randomly generated (distributed) list.
 If ran directly they run using only one processor.
 To use several processors, `mpirun` with option `-np` is necessary.
-For example, `mpirun -np 400 application/mps.native 1_000_000` will run the (native code version of the) application on a list of one million numbers and will use 400 processors to do so (it is very likely that in this case the machine is a cluster of PCs or another kind of distributed memory machine).
+For example, `mpirun -np 400 application/mps.native 1_000_000` runs the (native code version of the) application on a list of one million numbers and will use 400 processors to do so (it is very likely that in this case the machine is a cluster of PCs or another kind of distributed memory machine).

+#### The *Average* application

+In `application/average`, `average.byte` and `average.native` are respectively the executable byte-code and native code versions of a program that computes the average of a distributed list of integers.
+Their usage is the same as the *MPS* applications.

 ## Structure